Shetoraz/myLife/README.md

 <p align="center">

 **Hey.
 I am 19 years old.
 I study at the Belarusian State Pedagogical University in Minsk at the Faculty of Physics and Mathematics.
 For a year now I have been developing for iOS.
-A positive guy who wants products to which he had a hand to bring people pleasure and simplify their life.
-And so, with what I began:**
+A positive guy who wants his products to bring pleasure to every user and simplify their life.
+This is how i started:**

 </p>